Higgins Education Wing Window Replacement Project

 Newly replaced Higgins Education Wing windows facing Lancaster Street.

-The Higgins Education Wing Window Replacement Project is supported in part by the Museum’s Facility Reserve Fund, created by the George I. Alden Trust and Stoddard Charitable Trust.
-Funding is also provided by an anonymous foundation and the Massachusetts Cultural Facilities Fund, a program of the Commonwealth of Massachusetts, co-administered by MassDevelopment and the Mass Cultural Council.
+Higgins Education Wing upgrades were supported by the Museum’s Facility Reserve Fund, created by the George I. Alden Trust and Stoddard Charitable Trust.
+The project was also funded in part by an anonymous funder and the Massachusetts Cultural Facilities Fund, a program of the Commonwealth of Massachusetts, co-administered by MassDevelopment and the Mass Cultural Council.

 Construction Manager: Kaplan Construction